Periodontal Maintenance is an important consideration for future gum health

 - Immediately following the procedure, apply ice wrapped in a towel on the outside of the face over the affected area.
 Use fifteen-minutes-on then fifteen-minutes-off to help prevent development of excessive swelling and discomfort.
 This should be continued for a minimum of two hours.

-- No smoking or drinking through a straw, please.
-Smoking delays healing.
-Smoking or drinking through a straw creates suction, which promotes bleeding.
+- No smoking or drinking through a straw.
+Smoking delays healing, and smoking or drinking through a straw creates suction which promotes bleeding.
 The longer you refrain from smoking post-surgery, the better for the healing response.